RRMoelker/quote-engine/README.md

-The project serves as a showcase and personal refresher on fundamental cloud-based AI technologies, Django and VueJS.
+The project serves as a showcase and personal refresher on fundamental AI technologies, Django and VueJS.

 The goal is to:

 * Create a simple clean web service
 * Refresh some library knowledge for Django REST framework and VueJS.
-* Deploy a simple custom cloud based AI solution
+* Use a simple LLM AI solution

 Possible improvements:

-* [] Create AI endpoint
+* [x] Create AI endpoint
 * [] Server Linting, etc
 * [x] CI on github
 * [] Serve client app through Django
 * [] Deploy and CD
+* [] quote-ai-local: Lint, test, CI
+* [] Proper logging instead of `print` and `console` statements

 # Structure